karolispranas/visma_task_frontend/README.md

 here all requests are sent to the API, as well as some layout functions.
 Functionality for the search bars filtering of the meeting table can be found at [search.js](https://github.com/karolispranas/visma_task_frontend/blob/main/src/scripts/search.js) file.
 - HTML/CSS
-HTML code of the web page can be found in [index.html](https://github.com/karolispranas/visma_task_frontend/blob/main/src/pages/index.html)
+code of the web page can be found in [index.html](https://github.com/karolispranas/visma_task_frontend/blob/main/src/pages/index.html)

 ## Functionality
 User of this application can add a new meeting, invite other co-workers to the newly created meeting, cancel their invitation and delete the meeting